savowe/talises-doc/docs/installation.md

 - [FFTW](http://www.fftw.org/) for Discrete-Fourier-Transforms
 - [GSL(CBLAS)](https://www.gnu.org/software/gsl/) for numeric diagonalization and matrix exponentiation
-- [muParser](https://beltoforion.de/article.php?a=muparser) for parsing of mathematical formulas
+- [muparser](https://beltoforion.de/article.php?a=muparser) for parsing of mathematical formulas

 You need this three libaries in order to use TALISES.
-If they are already installed on your machine, you only need to have the libary paths in your environment variables (e.g LD_LIBRARY_PATH) when you compile the program.
+If they are already installed on your machine, you only need the libary paths in your environment variables (e.g LD_LIBRARY_PATH) whilst you compile the program.
 TALISES also comes with an installation script which is written in Common Lisp, that will download the required libaries, compile them and create [environment-module](https://modules.readthedocs.io/en/latest/) files.
 The use of environment-modules is advised.

 ### Prerequisites
-Necessary are compilers (gcc, g++), build atomation tools (make, cmake) and the [Boost C++ Libraries](https://www.boost.org/doc/libs/).
+Necessities are compilers (gcc, g++), build automation tools (make, cmake) and the [Boost C++ Libraries](https://www.boost.org/doc/libs/).
 You can install these with
 ```
 sudo apt install build-essential cmake libboost-all-dev